Tesla turned a profit at the end of 2018; Model Y coming by end of 2020

 Musk told investors that he was cautiously optimistic that the automaker could turn a profit in the first three months of 2019—and could turn a profit for every quarter thereafter.
 The fourth-quarter profit was the first time the company turned a consecutive quarterly profit in its history.

-A new Gigafactory in Shanghai is expected to eventually produce up to 3,000 Model 3s per week by the middle of 2020 and Tesla said, along with its Fremont factory, both could produce up to 10,000 Model 3s each week.
+A new Gigafactory in Shanghai is expected to eventually produce up to 3,000 Model 3s per week by the middle of 2020.
+Tesla says that both it and its existing Fremont factory, together, could produce up to 10,000 Model 3s each week.

 "The factory is going to go like lightning," Musk said.

-Musk told investors that the standard-range Model 3 could be ready for sale by the summer and that the demand for the car was strong, although it may not be affordable for all buyers.
+Musk told investors that the Model 3 Standard Range could be ready for sale by the summer and that the demand for the car was strong, although it may not be affordable for all buyers.
+Musk hinted that the company may begin leasing Model 3s sometime in 2019.

 By the end of 2020, Tesla said it should begin building its Model Y small crossover, most likely at its Gigafactory in Nevada.